Faith Martin

 Faith Martin is a pen name of English author Jacquie Walton, who is best known for her popular detective series, starring Detective Inspector (DI) Hillary Greene.
 She also writes under the pen names Maxine Barry and Joyce Cato.
+She is one of the most-read authors of the decade on Kindle Unlimited in the UK.

 Life

 Walton was born in Oxford.
 She attended a secretarial college, and then worked as a secretary at Somerville College for six years.
 During this time she was supporting her parents, after they were injured in a motor vehicle accident.
 When they received compensation for their injuries, she was able to take leave from her job for a year, in order to write.
 She now lives in an Oxfordshire village.

 Writing

-Maxine Barry romance
+Maxine Barry romances

 Walton began her career writing romance novels using the pen name Maxine Barry.
 Her first novel, Stolen Fire, set in Hawaii, was published in 1993.
 She wrote thirteen other romance novels, which were published by the imprints Scarlet and Heartline.